Adappt-Intelligence-Inc/libra/doc/API.md

 # For RTSP

-###  Scope
+###  Scope of RTSP
-This document defines the ONVIF specific streaming extensions for live and replay streaming.
+It defines the ONVIF specific streaming extensions for live and replay streaming.
 The correspond- ing web service APIs to retrieve the streaming URIs are defined in separate documents and are not covered in this document.

-### To play at VLC rtsp://root:60056006@10.86.8.16:560/adappt-media/media.amp?videocodec=h264&resolution=768x576&fps=25
+To play at VLC rtsp://root:60056006@10.86.8.16:560/adappt-media/media.amp?videocodec=h264&resolution=768x576&fps=25 With Digest Autentication.
+Basic authorization not supported
-With Digest Autentication

 ### Application / User interface
 Audio stream